edelgrace/blog/content/post/2017-03-22-crochet-haul-5-first-michaels-trip.md

   - crochet haul

 ---
-I recently found out that there was a Michael&#8217;s near my workplace.
+I recently found out that there was a Michael's near my workplace.
 Rookie mistake.
 After work, I walked over to the store.
-It&#8217;s a 20 minute walk in an area with absolutely no sidewalks.
+It's a 20 minute walk in an area with absolutely no sidewalks.
 The snow hindered me a little bit but not enough to make me turn away!

-Okay, this is actually my second Michael&#8217;s yarn trip but the first time, I didn&#8217;t buy a single thing.
+Okay, this is actually my second Michael's yarn trip but the first time, I didn't buy a single thing.
 I just went to check out the place and see the different kinds of brands they had.

 This time, I knew I needed some yarn for the bag I was going make, my future scarf, and the MCAL for the month.
 Of course, I ended up buying a lot more yarn than I needed.
 I also got a free stitch counter and a discount coupon for my next visit.
 Which will be soon. >:)

-So here&#8217;s my haul:
+So here's my haul:

   * Loops & Threads Urban (Mustard, Rust, and Gray)
   * Loops & Threads Ring Spun (Blue, Purple, and Gray)